TauhidMark011/TauhidMark011/README.md

 - 👋 Hi, I’m @TauhidMark011
-- 👀 I’m interested in web technology experience in Android Development in kotlin.
+- 👀 I’m interested in web/mobile technology experience in Android native Development in kotlin.
 Blockchain, PWA.
 - 🌱 I’m currently learning Flutter, Java springboot.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...